vdevigere/Novi/src/novi/core/README.md

 ### Using DbClient

-DbClient retrieves feature flags from a database. okapi uses sqlalchemy to query from a variety of databases.
+DbClient retrieves feature flags from a database. novi uses sqlalchemy to query from a variety of databases.

 #### Configuration

-Before you query a database, you need to tell okapi how to connect to your database.
-This is done in okapi.ini.
+Before you query a database, you need to tell novi how to connect to your database.
+This is done in novi.ini.
 An example file is below:

 ```toml